 Dextrin glue is liquid glue often used in the packaging industry.
 Think white glue in a bottle if you need a visual - although most dextrin glues are a translucent, amber color.

 Dextrin glue is water-based and easily customizable in a number of ways.
 These glues can be modified for varying tack time, open time, and even color and other properties.
 Think about how fun colored glue could be!

 There are two main types of dextrin glue,called white dextrin and canary (yellow) dextrin.
 All types of dextrin glue possess clean machining capability and excellent bonding properties to cellusic materials, which means they are made of a biofuel produced from wood, certain types of grasses, or non-edible parts of plant life.

 Application of dextrin glue is usually performed using a roller/wheel, pad, or it can also be sprayed onto a surface.
-They are often used in packaging industires, POP displays, and my favorite, game boards!
+They are commonly used in the packaging industry, POP displays, and game boards!